 Coconut milk contributes about half of the greenhouse gas emissions of soy milk production.
 Coconuts are also grown in tropical areas, and the increased demand may increase the likelihood of biodiversity loss5.
 To avoid supporting unsustainable practices, you can look out for Fair Trade Certified coconut milk.

-Rice milk is one of the most sustainable dairy-free plant-based milks you can go for.
+Rice milk is one of the most sustainable dairy-free plant-based milk you can go for.
 They are made from brown rice and sweetened with sugar or other sugar substitutes.

 Rice milk production involves pressing the rice through a grinding mill, filtering, and blending it with water.
 Rice milk is easily digestible compared to other milk like oat milk or nut milk.
 It is also suitable for lactose-intolerant people or people with nut allergies.